 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate increased from 0.0% to 0.1% in April.
-According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.
+The aggregate recession model probability estimate decreased from a revised value of 1.1% in March to 0.2% in April.
+According to the model, the probability that the U.S. is currently in a recession is extremely low.

 Aggregate Peak-Trough Probability Estimate